On this page:

 Rural water supply systems primarily supply irrigation water.

-Common water supply systems are bulk or feeder systems that supply two or more water supply systems.
+Common water supply systems are bulk or feeder systems that supply 2 or more water supply systems.

 Some local water supply reports also provide accounts for combined water supply systems.
 These are systems that supply both urban and rural customers.
 Wannon Water and Grampians Wimmera Mallee Water both operate combined systems.